 Check this out:

-Most lakes in the Southwest Zone are open to fishing year all year, and trout stocking begins in February and continues to June at most standing water bodies.
-Lakes opening on April 28 include Howard Prairie Reservoir and Hyatt Lake.
+Most lakes in the Southwest Zone are open to fishing year all year, and trout stocking begins in late February and continues to June at most standing water bodies.
+Lakes opening on April 25 include Howard Prairie Reservoir and Hyatt Lake.

 Diamond Lake is now open for fishing year-round.
-Ice anglers have enjoyed the winter fun and have averaged about 1.5 fish/angler.
-Diamond Lake should offer some excellent fishing come ice off.
-The lake received additional trout in August and then again in November to improve fishing.
-There will be a few that will be sub-legal for a bit after ice off, but most trout will be 10 to 12-inches long and some will be over 16-inches.
+Ice fishing can be good when there is sufficient ice.
 ODFW plans to increase stocking to 275,000 trout for the next several years.
 Lemolo Reservoir will also enjoy some good fishing.
 This year Lemolo will open April 1 for catch-and-release for brown trout and a 5 trout daily limit for other species.
-It will then convert to the normal 5 fish per day daily limit for all species from April 27 to Oct.
+It will then convert to the normal 5 fish per day daily limit for all species from April 25 to Oct.
 31. Brown trout fishing tends to be very good in the lake during the spring.
 Lemolo has produced some brown trout weighing over 10 pounds.
 The lake will also be stocked with rainbow throughout the spring and has a good number of holdover trout.

 |Fishing at Lost Creek

 -Photo by Dan VanDyke-

 Irrigation reservoirs will see a big demand on water throughout the summer.
 Some reservoirs in the Rogue watershed (Lost Creek Reservoir, Willow Lake) are full to start the season, and access should be good all year.
 Other reservoirs (Howard Prairie, Fish Lake) will offer good fishing but access will become difficult for boaters as the season progresses.